BillJr99/Ursinus-CS173/_pages/Labs/Strings/lab-words.md

 ## Part 2: Unit Tests

 Add appropriate unit tests for all non-main functions that you write, and ensure that they pass!

-### Adding a File to your Project

-When you save the dictionary file to your computer, you can go to NetBeans and choose the `File -> Open File` menu.
-Choose the dictionary file.
-If you then go to the `File -> Save As` menu, you can navigate to and double click on your project directory (this directory might be in your user home directory under a directory called `NetBeansProjects`).
-After double clicking on your project directory, save your file under your project directory.
-You can then open your file using the code below, and [read the file](../Activities/FileIO) as you normally would.

-`File f = new File("words_alpha.txt");`

 ## Finishing Touches and Writeup